dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 Resolution for each group:

 1. Get candidate colors from the user option (`${name}Color`) or fall back to the style definition's palette.
-Remember which source was used: `'fixed'` treats user-supplied candidates ("verbatim") differently from the definition palette.
+From here on both sources are treated the same.
 2. Normalize every candidate to lowercase hex (6 or 8 digits, leading `#`).
    3-/4-digit shorthand expands to 6/8.
 3. Determine the number of stops: `1` if fill is `solid`, otherwise sample `${name}ColorFillStops` (PRNG `integer`).
-When the option is unset the fallback is `2`; in the verbatim case (`'fixed'` with user-supplied candidates) it is the candidate count instead, measured before the `notEqualTo` filtering below.
+When the option is unset the fallback is `2`, or with `${name}ColorOrder: 'fixed'` the candidate count, measured before the `notEqualTo` filtering below.
 4. Apply constraints from the style definition:
    - **`contrastTo`**: Sort the candidates by WCAG 2.1 contrast ratio (descending) against the referenced color.
 The reference is resolved by calling the color-resolver recursively, so cycles must be detected and rejected.
-Skipped in the verbatim case: the user's order wins.
+Skipped with `'fixed'`: the given order wins.
    - **`notEqualTo`**: Strip the alpha channel from every candidate and every already-picked color in the referenced groups, then drop the matches.
 If filtering would empty the candidate list, fall back to the unfiltered list: